pegasystems/pega-helm-charts/charts/backingservices/charts/srs/README.md

 | \>= 8.6 & \<= 8.8.0              | \>= 1.17.10 & \< 1.20.7  | 7.10.2 or 7.16.3      | Pega Infinity 8.6 through 8.8.0 supports using a Pega-provided platform-services/search-n-reporting-service Docker image.
 While all SRS Docker image versions starting at 1.12.0 are certified against Elasticsearch versions 7.10.2 and 7.16.3, Pega recommends using the latest available SRS image - 1.20.7 or later.                                                                                                                                                                                                                                                                     |
 | \>= 8.6              | \>= 1.20.7  | 7.10.2 or 7.16.3 or 7.17.9     | Pega Infinity 8.6 and later supports using Pega-provided platform-services/search-n-reporting-service Docker Image version 1.20.7 or later with Elasticsearch version, 7.17.9 .
 Pega Infinity 8.8.1 and later requires Docker image 1.20.7 or later.
 Docker image version 1.20.7 is backward-compatible with Elasticsearch version 7.10.2 and 7.16.3 .|

+**Note**:

-**Note**: Upgrade startegy to migrate to Elasticsearch version 7.17.9 from the Elasticsearch version 7.10.2 or 7.16.3 .
+**If your deployment uses the internally-provisioned Elasticsearch:** To migrate to Elasticsearch version 7.17.9 from the Elasticsearch version 7.10.2 or 7.16.3 use the process that applies to your deployment:

-- Upgrade SRS Docker image version to v1.20.7 (which supports Elasticsearch version 7.10 & 7.16)
+* Update the SRS Docker image version to use v1.20.7 (which supports Elasticsearch version 7.10 & 7.16).

-&emsp; **For internally-provisioned Elasticsearch:**

-- Update Elasticsearch's `dependencies.version` parameter in the  [requirement.yaml](../../requirements.yaml) to 7.17.3 .
+* Update the Elasticsearch dependencies.version parameter in the [requirement.yaml](../../requirements.yaml) to 7.17.3 .
-- Then upgrade Elasticsearch to 7.17.9 .
+* Update Elasticsearch to 7.17.9 .

-&emsp; **For externally managed Elasticsearch:**
+**If your deployment connects to an externally managed Elasticsearch:** To migrate to Elasticsearch version 7.17.9 from the Elasticsearch version 7.10.2 or 7.16.3 use the process that applies to your deployment:

+* Update the SRS Docker image version to use v1.20.7 (which supports Elasticsearch version 7.10 & 7.16).
-- You may take help of any Elasticsearch official document(s) such as: [Upgrade Elasticsearch | Elasticsearch Guide [7.17] | Elastic](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/setup-upgrade.html).
+* Use an Elasticsearch offical documentation to complete the version upgrade.
+For example, see [Upgrade Elasticsearch | Elasticsearch Guide [7.17] | Elastic](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/setup-upgrade.html).

 ### SRS runtime configuration